bitprj/devrel/IMC_WhyReact/blog.md

 3. <a href="https://codesandbox.io/s/react-hooks-usestate-r0uk0?file=/src/index.js">React JSX</a>

-> Here's a simple example of <a href='https://reactjs.org/docs/introducing-jsx.html'>JSX</a>.
-Here, I'm assigning a `div` to the variable `element` and embedding the variable `anime` inside my content.
+> Here's a simple example of **JSX**.
+I'm assigning a `div` to the variable _element_ and embedding the variable _anime_ inside my content.
 JSX is super useful since it allows you to interweave JavaScript and HTML code together!

 ```js
 import React from 'react';